 In the event of snow or other inclement weather causing a school closure or late start we will put out alerts via the following methods:

-In the event of closures or late starts, we will send out an email and text notification (must opt-in to receive text notifications) to primary guardians that have supplied their information to their student's school.
+In the event of closures or late starts, we will send out an email to primary guardians that have supplied their information to their student's school.

 School Bus Snow Routes

 In the event that buses are on snow routes please reference the Snow Routes Transportation page.